 TCM: Is it challenging to tow your sailboat behind your truck camper rig?

 John: You need to pay attention, but it’s not a difficult tow.
 With the trailer, is boat is 20-feet.
-The truck, camper, and towed boat rig is maybe 35-feet long.
+The truck, camper, and towed boat rig are maybe 35-feet long.

-TCM: I see you have your sailboat in your campsite with you.
+TCM: I see you have your sailboat at your campsite with you.
 Is that ever a problem?

 Above: King’s Canyon National Park, California

 TCM: We could fit up to five in our camper; two in the cabover, two in the dinette, and one in the bunk above the dinette – but they better all be friendly!
 Other than sailing, what do you enjoy doing while truck camping?